If you’re chasing unique small towns in Athens, you must check out Marathon, Greece.

 Around 21,000 people take on the full 42.195-kilometer (about 26.2 miles) route, starting right from Marathon and finishing in style at the famous Panathenaic Stadium—the same spot where the very first Modern Olympic Games were held back in 1896!

-More than 70,000 runners from 140 countries signed up to run either the classic marathon route or take part in one of the other races happening that weekend—turning the whole event into a global running festival full of excitement and community spirit.
+More than 70,000 runners from 140 countries signed up to run either the classic marathon route or take part in one of the other races happening during the weekend—turning the whole event into a global running festival full of excitement and community spirit.

 4. Visit the Site of the Ancient Battle of Marathon